- Foundational Databases: Resources like GenBank and Ensembl provide the essential blueprints for understanding how mutations affect human health.

 Functional genomics and CRISPR-Cas9

-Functional genomics aims to understand how genes operate and how they contribute to biological processes.
-The goal of functional genomics is to work out the relationship between an organism's genome and its phenotype.
-Several technologies are available to study functional genomics, however the most effective is a gene editing technology called CRISPR/Cas9 or Clustered Regularly Interspaced Short Palindromic Repeat.
+Functional genomics aims to understand how genes operate and contribute to biological processes, specifically by defining the relationship between an organism's genome and its phenotype.
+Several technologies are available to study functional genomics, one widely used approach is a gene editing technology called CRISPR/Cas9 or Clustered Regularly Interspaced Short Palindromic Repeat.
 This tool gives researchers the ability to change an organism's DNA by adding, removing or altering genetic material at particular locations in the genome.
 With the ability to “edit” genes, it is now possible to create libraries of CRISPR reagents covering the activation or deletion of every gene in the genome to help find the specific genes involved with conditions.

 Single-cell sequencing

-Single-cell sequencing allows researchers to analyse individual cells and understand their unique gene expression profiles.
-It can also help them understand diseases better and identify suitable preclinical models for specific disease subtypes.
-Combining single-cell sequencing with CRISPR (scCRISPR screening) speeds up the process of confirming targets and provides more information on how the targets work.
+Single-cell sequencing allows researchers to analyze individual cells and characterize their unique gene expression profiles.
+This resolution enables a more granular understanding of disease mechanisms and supports the identification of suitable preclinical models for specific disease subtypes.
+Combining single-cell sequencing with CRISPR (scCRISPR screening) improves the precision of target confirmation and provides more mechanistic detail about how those targets function.
 In the same regard, single-cell sequencing allows researchers to learn more about how compounds affect specific cell types and uncover any unintended effects.
 In clinical development, single-cell sequencing helps:

 Conclusion